-You can use the Storage Groups page to view information about a storage group, including the name, sector size, size used, size, size available, and number of volumes.
+You can use the Storage Groups page to view information about a storage group, including the name, disk type, size used, size, size available, and number of volumes.
 You can also add a description for the storage group using the Description tab in the bottom pane.

 To view information about a specific storage group, click the storage group name in the top pane of the Storage Groups page.
 The bottom pane displays additional information about the storage group.
-Columns in the Summary tab display information about the logical ID, sector size, size, and state of each disk within the group as well as the PM on which the disk runs.
+Columns in the Summary tab display information about the logical ID, disk type, logical sector size, physical sector size, size, and state of each disk within the group as well as the PM on which the disk runs.
 To display or hide columns, move the cursor to the right of a column heading, click the down-arrow that appears, and then click Columns, selecting or de-selecting the columns that you want to show or hide.